stolle42/Tutorials/docker/introduction.md

 ```bash
 docker system prune
 ```
-will clean up radically.
+will clean up all the docker containers that have been stopped.
 Use it with care.
 # Docker registry
 # Docker compose